Traditional Nursing B.S. Program

 As a nursing student, you will also have numerous opportunities for immersive, experiential learning in the community and abroad.

 Nursing B.S.
 Curriculum

-After being admitted to the Nursing program in your junior year, you’ll engage in the study/practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care including community, adult, child, psychiatric, and women's health.
+During the clinical portion of the program, you’ll engage in the study and practice of nursing theory and evidence-based clinical coursework in the specialties of nursing care.

 The program culminates in a precepted clinical role transition course in the last semester of your senior year.

 Nurses are in high demand.
-After graduation, you will be equipped for an entry-level nursing role in any of the numerous local, national, and international health care opportunities available.
+After graduation, you will be equipped for an entry-level generalist practice nursing role in any of the numerous local, national, and international health care opportunities available.

-You will be prepared to engage in nursing practice that is ethical, responsible, accountable, holistic, technologically competent, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.
+You will be prepared to engage in nursing practice that is responsible, accountable, safe, ethical, holistic, technologically advanced, scholarly, therapeutic, cost-effective, culturally sensitive, collaborative, innovative, and outcome-oriented.

-Students and faculty from Fisher's Wegmans School of Nursing are making a difference in the lives and health of impoverished Kenyans.
+Students and faculty from the Wegmans School of Nursing are making a difference in the lives of impoverished Kenyans. » Watch the video